-What Joe Biden should do in West Cornwall
+What Biden should have done in West Cornwall

-It can’t have escaped your notice that the G7 Summit is in Cornwall this June.
-The leaders of Canada, France, Germany, Italy, Japan and the United States are due to join Boris, plus invited guests from Australia, India, South Korea and South Africa.
+It can’t have escaped your notice that the G7 Summit was in Cornwall last week.
+The leaders of Canada, France, Germany, Italy, Japan and the United States joined Boris, plus invited guests from Australia, India, South Korea and South Africa & even the Queen, Prince Charles, Camilla, Kate and Wills turned up.

-Hosted at Carbis Bay, near St Ives, we thought we’d make a few Muddy suggestions as to what Joe et al should do in West Cornwall if they are lucky enough to have a day off.
+Hosted at Carbis Bay, near St Ives, we thought we’d make a few Muddy suggestions as to what Joe et al should do in West Cornwall if they are lucky enough to return.

 Up and at it early, this may be a day off but there’s lots to fit in.
 Before settling down for his daily routine of morning coffee we recommend Joe should head down to the award-winning beach at Carbis Bay for a cold water swim.
 By June the water temperature could be as warm as 14C, barely even cold(!) and perfect for a bracing start to the day, before the beach gets busy with families.
 The white sand and sheltered beach means if the tide is up and the sun is out that the whole place will at least look tropical!